trieucamtoan/price-check/README.md

 - cd to /backend
 - Open `settings.py` and change the setting for the database (the steps are there)
 - Run command `python3 manage.py runserver` to start backend server

 ## Running frontend
 - cd to /frontend
 - Run command: `npm install` to install all dependencies
 - Run command: `npm start` to start frontend server

-# Run in production mode
+# Running in production mode
 - cd to the project folder
 - Run command: `docker-compose build && docker-compose up`
 - Navigate to http://localhost:3000 to see the frontend